HHS/TANF-app/docs/Technical-Documentation/data-file-downloads.md

 This application provides a secure means to both store and download files from AWS S3 through the use of an open source Django plugin `django-storages`.
-By utilizing built in Django classes in conjunction with this plugin we can enable these files to be downloaded through an API endpoint without having to write the files to the local storage of the server, thus removing a performance penalty that would be incurred by essentially downloading the file twice.
+By utilizing built in Django classes in conjunction with this plugin we can enable downloading of these files through an API endpoint without having to write the files to the local storage of the server, thus removing a performance penalty that would be incurred by essentially downloading the file twice.